 Everyday people who are struggling with substance abuse are now using their computers to look for resources and learn about addiction.
 Some people are trying to understand their problem in the search for a solution.
 Others are looking to virtually connect with people who understand what they’re going through.
 And, ultimately, the internet is now the primary place where people in need or their loved ones find an addiction treatment option.

 How will your treatment program stay relevant online?
-How will you capitalize on this digital revolution to improve your services and connect with new clients?
+How will you capitalize on this digital revolution to improve your services, increase your online presence, and connect with new clients?
 Here’s what you need to know about the online landscape of addiction treatment–and how it can change your program for the better.

 Finding Help Online is Private